home | faq

 is the Exmouth Exodus?

-It's a free to enter, semi-organised ride from Bristol to Exmouth.
+It's a free to enter, semi-organised ride from Bath to Exmouth.
+We leave when it gets dark and

 arrive, erm, sometime in the morning.
 It's about 100 miles, the